 It this case it takes about 10 hours for our riders to complete their second ride.
 Now we have actionable data as a baseline for our OKR.
 We can measure the success of our efforts to lower the time to second ride as a key result moving forward.
 It may also begin to clue us in on a specific pattern--MovR customers may be using MovR to commute to and from work, a time of approximately 10 hours on average.

-CockroachDB’s 20.1 Alpha testing release now supports lateral joins which can dramatically reduce the lines of code needed to arrive at key business analytics.
+CockroachDB’s 20.1 release now supports lateral joins, which can dramatically reduce the lines of code needed to arrive at key business analytics.
 It opens up a whole new world of possibilities for application developers to enhance the power of correlated subqueries.
 As we show above, a LEFT JOIN to a LATERAL subquery can provide the source rows in the result even if the LATERAL subquery produces no rows for them.
-To try out lateral joins for yourself, test out a CockroachDB 20.1 alpha!
+To try out lateral joins for yourself, test out CockroachDB 20.1!